ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 * either a value `v` of type `t`, wrapped as `Some v`
 * no such value, then `o` has the value `None`

 The option type is very useful when lack of data is better handled as a special value (_i.e.,_ `None`) rather than an exception.
 It is the type-safe version of returning error values such as in C, for instance.
-Since no data has any special meaning, confusion between regular values and absence of value is impossible.
+Since no data has any special meaning, confusion between regular values and the absence of value is impossible.
 In computer science, this type is called the [option type](https://en.wikipedia.org/wiki/Option_type).
 OCaml has supported `option` since its inception.

 ## Exceptions _vs_ Options